evildmp/vurt/articles/twelve-rules.rst

 Learn about the **organisation**, its history and its business model, and key people in it.
 Learn about its products; you need to be able to name them and say what they do, and ask intelligent questions about them.
 Look at, and form opinions of, the things that the company makes that are connected to this role.

 Do your research on the **work**.
 I am regularly astounded to read in interviewers' scorecards for technical author roles that the candidate *has not looked at any of our documentation*.
-What level of of curiosity does that demonstrate?
+What sort of curiosity does that demonstrate?

 On the other hand, it's always a positive sign when one of those candidate says something like "I read some of the documentation for xxx, and noticed yyy", and wants to have a conversation about it.
 It doesn't just show curiosity and interest, it also demonstrates their ability to discuss work.